Aniara

-Title
+Title and background

 In a 1997 Swedish edition of Aniara, literary scholar Johan Wrede writes that the neologism “Aniara” is Harry Martinson's own invention.
 Martinson came up with the word years before writing the work while reading astronomer Arthur Eddington, then giving it the meaning as the "name for the space in which the atoms move".
 Others have submitted additional theories as to the origin of the word.
 A preface to a 2005 Italian edition claims that the title comes from ancient Greek ἀνιαρός, "sad, despairing", plus special resonances that the sound "a" had for Martinson.
 Another theory of unclear origin makes up the word "Aniara" from the chemical symbols Ni (Nickel) and Ar (Argon) and the negative prefix "a-", and interprets this as the ship being untethered to both earth (Nickel being abundant in the Earth's core) and sky (Argon being abundant in the Earth's atmosphere).
 Martinson himself is said (by Tord Hall, longtime friend) to have been fond of this interpretation.

+The first 29 poems of Aniara were originally published as Sången om Doris och Mima ("The Song about Doris and Mima") in Martinson's 1953 poetry collection Cikada.
+The poem cycle was inspired by Martinson catching the Andromeda Galaxy in a telescope one August night in 1953.
+Martinson variously claimed that the complete cycle was written in two or three weeks.
+On the November 1953 publication of Cikada critics particularly praised Sången om Doris och Mima and publishers urged Martinson to write a continuation.

+The writing of Aniara in 1953 to 1956 was influenced by contemporary concerns such as the Cold War with the threat of the atomic bomb, the revelations of cruelties during World War II and the opression in communist-led countries, the space race between the super powers of the world, combined with Martinson's life-long interest in astronomy and the outer space.

+Aniara was by contemporary readers associated with science fiction.
+Martinson had read some science fiction literature in his youth by authors such as Camille Flammarion and Jules Verne, but the main influence on the writing of the original 29 poem cycle was popular science books about astronomy, mathematics, atom physics and nuclear weapons.
+It was only after the publication of Sången om Doris och Mima in 1953 that Martinson became more interested in the contemporarily popular science fiction and began an exstensive reading of science fiction books, once citing A. E. van Vogt as the best writer in the genre.
+Olaf Stapledon's 1930 novel Last and First Men shares some thematic similarities with Aniara.